AstroMined/debtonator/docs/active_context.md

    - ADR-013 implementation is now 100% complete

 ## Next Steps
+1. **Implement Repository Layer Based on ADR-014**
+   - Create `src/repositories` directory with base implementation
+   - Implement BaseRepository with generic CRUD operations
+   - Add model-specific repositories for core models
+   - Develop integration tests with real database fixtures
+   - Refactor one service as proof-of-concept

+2. **Continue Implementation of Repository Pattern**
+   - Complete repositories for all models
+   - Gradually refactor services to use repositories
+   - Update API endpoints to use refactored services
+   - Migrate existing tests to new architecture
+   - Add specialized repository methods for common queries

-1. **Resume API Enhancement Project - Phase 6**
+3. **Resume API Enhancement Project - Phase 6**
-   - Implement recommendations API using the new schema approach
+   - Implement recommendations API using the new architecture
-   - Continue trend reporting development with improved validation
+   - Continue trend reporting development with the repository pattern
-   - Proceed with frontend development leveraging enhanced schema validation
+   - Proceed with frontend development leveraging improved backend
-   - Create comprehensive API documentation with validation requirements
+   - Create comprehensive API documentation

 4. **Improve Developer Experience**
-   - Add IDE snippets for common schema validation patterns
+   - Add IDE snippets for repository pattern
-   - Document version.py usage patterns
+   - Document repository pattern usage
-   - Enhance API documentation with schema validation requirements
+   - Enhance API documentation
-   - Create tutorials for working with the validation system
+   - Create tutorials for working with repositories

-5. **Implement Compliance Monitoring**
-   - Add ADR compliance checks to code review process
-   - Update developer onboarding documentation with validation standards
-   - Consider static analysis tools to enforce ADR rules
-   - Implement scheduled reviews to maintain compliance